National Security Agency: Other SIGINT overseas operations

 The NSA was also involved in planning to blackmail people with "SEXINT", intelligence gained about a potential target's sexual activity and preferences.
 Those targeted had not committed any apparent crime nor were they charged with one.
 To support its facial recognition program, the NSA is intercepting "millions of images per day".
 The Real Time Regional Gateway is a data collection program introduced in 2005 in Iraq by the NSA during the Iraq War that consisted of gathering all electronic communication, storing it, then searching and otherwise analyzing it.
 It was effective in providing information about Iraqi insurgents who had eluded less comprehensive techniques.
 This "collect it all" strategy introduced by NSA director, Keith B. Alexander, is believed by Glenn Greenwald of The Guardian to be the model for the comprehensive worldwide mass archiving of communications which NSA is engaged in as of 2013.

 A dedicated unit of the NSA locates targets for the CIA for extrajudicial assassination in the Middle East.
 The NSA has also spied extensively on the European Union, the United Nations, and numerous governments including allies and trading partners in Europe, South America, and Asia.
 In June 2015, WikiLeaks published documents showing that NSA spied on French companies.
 WikiLeaks also published documents showing that NSA spied on federal German ministries since the 1990s.
 Even Germany's Chancellor Angela Merkel's cellphones and phones of her predecessors had been intercepted.

 Boundless Informant

-In June 2013, Edward Snowden revealed that between 8 February and 8 March 2013, the NSA collected about 124.8 billion telephone data items and 97.1 billion computer data items throughout the world, as was displayed in charts from an internal NSA tool codenamed Boundless Informant.
+In June 2013, Edward Snowden revealed that between February 8 and March 8, 2013, the NSA collected about 124.8 billion telephone data items and 97.1 billion computer data items throughout the world, as was displayed in charts from an internal NSA tool codenamed Boundless Informant.
 Initially, it was reported that some of these data reflected eavesdropping on citizens in countries like Germany, Spain, and France, but later on, it became clear that those data were collected by European agencies during military missions abroad and were subsequently shared with NSA.